materialsforhealthlab/materialsforhealthlab.github.io/opportunities.md

 #### Postdoctoral Research Positions

-* We don't currently have any open positions but if you are considering a fellowship in the group please do get in touch.
+* We have a new PDRA position to come and work with us on our MIMIC project starting in Apr 2021, see [here](https://www.bath.ac.uk/jobs/Vacancy.aspx?ref=CF8036) for more details.

 #### PhD Studentships